linhx25/Quant_Marketing_Reading/most_recent.md

 - Values of User Exploration in Recommender Systems
 - Towards Robust Fairness-aware Recommendation
 - Surrogate for Long-Term User Experience in Recommender Systems
+- Surrogate for Long-Term User Experience in Recommender Systems 2023-11-01 16_17_20
 - Recommending for a Multi-sided Marketplace A Multi-Objective Hierarchical Approach
 - Recency Dropout for Recurrent Recommender Systems
 - RLAIF- Scaling Reinforcement Learning from Human Feedback with AI Feedback